Horsetail: benefits, dosage, contraindications

 ✪✪✪✪✪

-Horsetail is traditionally recognized for its diuretic use, as well as for treating infections and inflammations of the urinary tract and evacuating small kidney stones.
-Preliminary clinical research shows that taking 840 mg, containing a combination with horsetail daily for 8 weeks, modestly decreases urinary frequency, stress incontinence, and urge incontinence compared to placebo in patients suffering from urinary incontinence and/or overactive bladder.
+Horsetail is traditionally recognized as a diuretic, and for treating urinary tract infections and inflammations and for expelling small kidney stones.
+Preliminary clinical research shows that taking 840 mg containing a combination that includes horsetail every day for 8 weeks modestly reduces urinary frequency, stress urinary incontinence and urgency incontinence compared with placebo in patients suffering from urinary incontinence and/or overactive bladder.

 Posologie